Powerful magnitude 6.3 quake hits north Afghanistan’s Hindu Kush region

 The earthquake comes two months after the deadliest quake in recent Afghan history, which killed thousands of people.

-A powerful 6.3 magnitude earthquake has struck northern Afghanistan, according to the US Geological Survey (USGS), two months after a tremor killed thousands of people.
+A powerful 6.3 magnitude earthquake has struck northern Afghanistan, according to the US Geological Survey (USGS), two months after a quake killed thousands of people.

 The USGS said overnight Sunday into Monday that the quake hit at a revised depth of 28km (17 miles) in Kholm, near the city of Mazar-i-Sharif in the Hindu Kush region, at 12:59 am local time (20:29 GMT).
+It was felt by correspondents with the AFP news agency based in the capital Kabul.

 Recommended Storieslist of 3 items